gwyntel/dnd-pwa/README.md

 ---

 *Dedicated to my in-laws, which love DND.
-Made by Gwyneth, Claude 4.5, Qwen Code, and GPT-5.1.*
+Made by Gwyneth, Claude 4.5, Qwen Code, GPT-5.1, and Gemini 3 Pro.*